TheOliveOli38/theoliveoli-site/about.md

 But I'm also into Sonic games!
 I'm more of a modern Sonic kinda guy though.
 My favorite games are Sonic Generations, Sonic Adventure and Sonic Mania!
 Other games I play are Aurascope, Forza Horizon 4, Portal 2, Mario Kart Tour and more.
 ### Computer hardware & programming
-PC Hardware and operating systems are where I shine the most, even though I tend to hop between operating systems faily often, for various reasons.
+PC Hardware and operating systems are very much my kind of thing.
+I mean, why else would I be constantly OS hopping! (okay maybe that's not really a good thing)
 In terms of programming, I'm honestly not that great, although I'm trying to get better and better every time I work on something.
 Some of the stuff I made include: A few scrapped Unity games, this website and a silly little tax calculation program I made for a school project.
 ### Music
 My music taste is kinda basic: I'm mostly into stuff you'd hear on the radio (so Pop and Dance genres) and video game OST.